Moai-/panabsorbium/Notes.md

 Predictably, here are all of the Blacksmith's recipes.
 There are two things we'll have to do here; first, we tell the Blacksmith that he can craft our Panabsorbium Vest, and then, we tell him how he can pull it off.
 Let's take a look at `recipes.json`, where the Blacksmith keeps track of *what* he can do.

-Among the other recipes, we see the section that interests us, the armour:
+Among the other recipes, we see the section that interests us, the armor:

     "armor" : {
        "ordinal" : 12,